2005 Arizona Diamondbacks season

+The 2005 Arizona Diamondbacks season was the franchise's 8th season in Major League Baseball and their 8th season at Bank One Ballpark in Phoenix, Arizona, as members of the National League West.

-The 2005 Arizona Diamondbacks baseball team looked to improve on their 51–111 record from 2004.
-They looked to contend in what was once again a weak National League West Division.
+They looked to improve on their 51–111 record from 2004.
+They looked to contend in what was once again a weak National League West.
 They finished the season with a record of 77–85, good for second place in the division.